 Wednesday: Murphy’s Blues, Lyman Point Park Band Shell – Summer means music heads outdoors in downtown White River Junction.
 This week a blues combo that functioned as the house band at the old Rynborn in Keene before it closed awhile back.
 They remind me a bit of Roomful of Blues, playing traditional jump, swing and boogie, as opposed to the pyrotechnics sometimes prevalent in the genre.

-Explore posts in the same categories: Fred Eaglesmith, Roots on the River
+Fred Eaglesmith, Roots on the River